iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 3 reviews"/>
 </p>

+> I just wish more people used it.
+I kinda feel like it is not useful since people have to opt in for each aspect...
+BUT I will keep using it as long as this pandemic drags on.<br> :date: __2020-11-10 14:09:40__

 > Giving a 3 star review now because I've not used this app on an Android device.
 I have both Android and iPhone devices.
 Upon reading reviews of when using on Android devices, as opposed to iPhone devices, I know my iPhone works in real time notifications.
 Update was recently done on this application, so I'm going to give it a try.
 He!l, in reality even it notifying a few days later is better than NOT BEING NOTIFIED AT ALL.
 I will update with a comparison review.
 Stay safe, do the right thing masks don't hurt ya, and vote.
 Truly, Your Fellow American<br> :date: __2020-10-12 15:50:41__

 > Works but Annoyed - had this for UAB support, though it kept saying I had been exposed, the problem my phone was charging at the time it said the exposure happened on 2 different days at the same time of day (late Sunday evenings) I didn't go anywhere during those timeframes.
 It has to be binging off one of my neighbors but I had to quarantine and not attend classes.
 I've now removed it.<br> :date: __2020-10-04 08:18:57__